gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 28-supplies
+## Current Branch: 29-seating

-* TDD for SupplyService
+* TDD for SeatingService
-* Cucumber integration tests for SupplyController
+* Cucumber integration tests for SeatingController